Table of Contents

 Based on notices from the public security organs, the organs that issue entry-exit documents and the border inspection organs, are to make decisions not to allow the above-mentioned persons to enter or exit the country, not to issue entry-exit documents, or to declare their exit-entry documents invalid.

-The time period for restrictions on leaving the country that are employed based on article 1 of this Law must not exceed 90 days.
+The time period for restrictions on leaving the country that are employed based on the first paragraph of this article must not exceed 90 days.
 Where it is not necessary to continue employing restrictions on leaving the country, they shall be immediately removed.

 Article 29: Where evidence materials obtained by public security organs verifying leads on organized crime meet the requirements for evidence in criminal procedures, they may be used in the investigation, indictment, and trial of the organized crime.

 Article 30: Organized crime cases should embody the spirit of stern punishment in accordance with law, and the requirements for applying release on guarantee, non-prosecutions, suspended sentences, commutations, parole, and medical parole should be strictly controlled, and punishments against qualifications and property are to be given full play to reduce the possibility of recidivism.